bxparks/AceButton/README.md

 clone running at 16 MHz.
 The Nano clone uses an ATmega328P chip, a CH340 USB-to-serial chip, and contains 32KB of flash and 2KB of static RAM.

 The library has been verified to run on an Arduino UNO R3 (clone).
+It will probably work for many other Arduino boards, but they have not been tested yet.

 The unit tests require [ArduinoUnit](https://github.com/mmurdoch/arduinounit) to be installed.